-As a school, we can provide information about organisations and help develop links with groups such as 'parent partnership', 'parent voice', children's centres or family support workers.
+As a school, we can provide information about organisations and help develop links with groups such as 'parent partnership', 'parent voice,' children's centres or family support workers.
+The school also uses the normal referral processes to refer to outside agencies including the Emotional Health Academy, Therapeutic Thinking Support Team and Social Services.